sambos/Apache-Solr/README.md

 * Cloudera Search - Clouder search engine based on Solr
 * DSE - DataStax Search Engine (based on Cassandar and Solr)
 * Elastic Search - Similar to Solr, based one Lucene - uses logstash for data collection and Kibana for visualization (a.k.a ELK)
+* * ELK is another alternative to Solr and has a growing user base.
+Its now certified by Cloudera, HDP and MAPR